intagaming/snd_soc_acp6x_mach_lenovo_21HY/README.md

 # snd_soc_acp6x_mach_lenovo_21HY

+UPDATE: It has been merged into the kernel: https://github.com/torvalds/linux/commit/a8f5da0bf4d85a6ad03810d902aba61c572102a6.
+No need to use this repo anymore.

 This thing [patches `snd_soc_acp6x_mach`](https://www.spinics.net/lists/alsa-devel/msg156915.html) for the _ThinkBook 14 G5+ ARP_, or _ThinkBook 14+_, or _Lenovo 21HY_.
 It fixes
 the internal microphone and make it show up.